dreth/dreth.github.io/blog/usefulnfts/article.md

 ## Actually useful NFTs

-NFTs have all sorts of novel uses, they can represent real-life assets, they can represent digital assets, but I want to focus on 2 specific use cases of these tokens on the blockchain, as well as 1 hypothetical use for them in a game I personally used to play.
+NFTs have all sorts of novel uses, they can represent real-life assets, they can represent other digital assets, but I want to focus on 2 specific use cases of these tokens on the blockchain, as well as 1 hypothetical use for them in a game I personally used to play.

 ### ENS names